Bullmastiff dog breed profile

 Somewhere in the middle is the Bullmastiff, a gentle giant who loves to run as much as they enjoy cuddling.

 As you might expect of a breed developed by crossing a Bulldog and a Mastiff, these pups are solid animals.
-According to Dr. Liz Devitt, DVM, a general practice veterinarian and veterinary consultant for Fetch by The Dodo, they’re gentle giants who are loveable and large.
+According to Dr. Liz Devitt, DVM, a general practice veterinarian and veterinary consultant for Fetch, they’re gentle giants who are loveable and large.

 What are Bullmastiffs' temperaments like?